jsgoodlife0511/A-Reflection-on-LLM-Parameters/Quantization and LoRA.md

 **B and A**: lower-rank decomposed matrices.
 W_0 is kept fixed during training, and only B and A are trained for faster computation with less memory usage.
 *Separate adapters can be created and used for different tasks.*
+*We can utilize 'peft' library for LoRA config.*